-This course is aimed at 16-18 year olds who have a passion for football and an ambition to work in the industry.
-It’s vital that you are prepared to work towards an academic qualification in Sport as well as developing your football playing ability.
+This course is aimed at 16-18 year-old learners who have a passion for football and an ambition to work in the industry, and/or compete in semi-professional or professional football.
+It’s vital that you are prepared to work towards an academic qualification in Sport as well as developing your footballing ability.

-You will need 4 GCSEs at grade A-C or equivalent, although lower entry qualifications may be accepted and further study embedded into the programme.
+You will need four GCSEs at grade 4/C or above or equivalent, although lower entry qualifications may be accepted with further study embedded into the programme.
 You will also need to pass assessment at an open football trial.

 The football academy will visit one Premier League game during the season, visit the WBA Academy and tour the stadium, as well as playing one match on The Hawthorns main pitch during the close season.

 Ongoing assessment is carried out through written assignment work, practical observations and presentations.
 Each learner will receive an individual player assessment report at the end of the academic year.